ElectronicToast/caltech-crest-pcb/README.md

-# ruddock-house-crest-pcb
+# caltech-crest-pcb
 ![license](https://img.shields.io/github/license/ElectronicToast/caltech-crest-pcb) ![madewith](https://img.shields.io/badge/made%20with-KiCad-blue)

-PCB keychains with crests from the Caltech student houses
+PCB keychains with crests of the Caltech student houses

 ## About
 This repository contains printed circuit board design files with the crests or logos from some of the Caltech undergraduate student houses.